MagnaXSoftware/python-inlineimporter/README.md

 If found, it returns a ModuleSpec with itself listed as the loader.
 The loader simply compiles the inlined source code to python bytecode, and executes it as the normal python loader does.

+## Usage

+Include `inline-importer` in your development dependencies.
+**`inline-importer` is not a runtime dependency, but a build-time dependency instead.**

+Build your final script using _TDB_ and distribute the output of that instead.

+Your users will not require `inline-importer`.
+However, if you have dependencies on other modules, your users will have to install those.

 ## What's next

 While the importer is built, the rest of the machinery isn't.

 * [x] Importer with PoC.
 * [ ] Script to collect all the modules to be inlined and build the dictionary.
-* [ ] Script that can combine the importer and the modules.
+* [x] Script that can combine the importer and the modules.
+* [ ] Support for inlining distributed python libraries.
 * [ ] Support for pre-compiled bytecode.